greg-raven/Impeachment-Chronicles/_posts/2023-12-21-trump-poses-many-threats.md

 - Joe Biden
 ---

-Trump poses many threats to our country: The right to choose, civil rights, voting rights, and America’s standing in the world.
+Trump poses many threats to our country: The right to choose, civil rights, voting rights, and America's standing in the world.

 But the greatest threat he poses is to our democracy.